fredericbarthelet/blog-theodo-article-demo/readme.md

 Insist on the weak points the product had before this sprint's developpment, and how beneficial your team is for your client's product.
 > Before your team had to manually follow up company's client on an excel spreadsheet, they can now add, edit and delete customers with only a few clicks.

 None of the features you developped during the past sprint isn't worth being demonstrated.
-The day before, read through the done column of your sprint and categorize the developped features based on a normal use scenario of your application.
+The day before, read through the done column of your sprint and order the developped features based on a normal use scenario of the product.

 > When you click on the *add* button on the top left corner, you can add a new customer.
 > Once the customer added, you are redirected to the list of existing customer.